-I LOVE the smell of this.
+I LOVE the orange citrus smell of this.
 That's probably my favourite thing about this oil.
 It apparenty is a blend of primarily almond oil, rice bran oil, vitamins A, C, and E, botanical extracts to soothe, heal, and provide natural antiseptic properties (Barley, Sandalwood, Phelleodendron, and Rosemary), and I especially appreciate that it contains jojoba, which penetrates the skin and even the nail plate like nothing else.

 So, while I will say this is not my go-to cuticle treatment, I'm happy to have it and use it as part of my nail and cuticle care routine, because it really does have great qualities and it's a useful product to have around.
 Will certainly buy again.

 I have so many different cuticle treatments but this one is in my top 3 for sure!
 Its in a frosty bottle, the exact same size as a china glaze nail polish, with the same brush, etc. It smells exactly like fresh peeled orange, and moisturizes beautifully.
 I do find that I have to use it once a day or so to Maintain however.
 Even so, I will continue to re use and repurchase.